2018 Kansas Legislative Priorities

 Smart Justice Reform

-The ACLU opposes any bill that infringes on a woman’s constitutional right to make decisions about her own healthcare.
+The ACLU of Kansas opposes bills that infringe on a woman’s constitutional right to make decisions about her own healthcare.

 Equal Protection Under the Law